Mardan Cantonment: Overview and history

 Sheikh Malee was a great Pashtoon Geographer.
 He lived about 500 years ago and was one of the reliable friends of Sardar Malak Ahmad, a famous Yousafzai leader.
 In those days Mardan, Buner, Swat and other Pashtoon areas were collectively known as Swat.
 He was a sincere and an honest man.
 But he is famous because of the land allocation programme called "Veish" which he introduced in Peshawar, Mardan, Buner, Swat and other areas.
 He introduced the Unit of the land.
 He classified Pashtoons into nine major subgroups and the region into nine districts.
 He wrote a book in nine volumes about his land reforms.
 This is called 'Daftar e Sheikh Malee' and has been mentioned in the poems of the great poet, Khushal Khan Khattak.

 The 5th (Guides) Battalion of the 12th Frontier Force Regiment had Mardan as its normal duty station.
 In 1857, the Guides formed part of the force that went from the Punjab to the aid of the British locked in a critical combat with Indian soldiers.
-When the news of the outbreak reached Peshawar, a council of war was at once held and measures adopted to meet the situation.
+When the news of the outbreak reached Peshawar, a council of war was held and measures adopted to meet the situation.
 The same night the Guides started on their memorable march to Delhi.
 On 21 May 1857 the 55th Native Infantry rose at Mardan.
 The majority made good their escape across the Indus, only to perish after fearful privations at the hands of the hill-men of the Hazara border.
 Delhi fell to the British on 20 September 1857 after a siege lasting five months.
-The victorious soldiers fell upon the city and freely indulged in loot and massacre.
+The victorious soldiers fell upon the city and freely indulged in looting and massacre.

 The Guides Memorial in Mardan was built by the British in 1892 in memory of their soldiers who sacrificed their lives in defence of Queen's Residency in Kabul on September 23, 1879.
 This historical memorial was built in the centre of Mardan city.
 It has three storey building.
 There is an opening arch in the center of this memorial while on both sides are staircases.
-There is an influence of Hindu temple on the ground structures, level with suspended leaves in well carved stone works, with marble stones, mouldings which not only support the building but secure it from earthquake shockwaves.
-The Gothic arches are British architecture like seen in Churches.
-On the second floor there are open arches from where a major part of the surroundings is visible.
+There is an influence of Hindu temple architecture on the ground structures, featuring suspended leaves in well-carved stone works, with marble stones and mouldings that not only support the building but also secure it from earthquake shockwaves.
+The Gothic arches are British architecture like those seen in Churches.
+On the second floor there are open arches from which a major part of the surroundings is visible.
 On the third stage there are cupolas on each corner of this memorial.